OfficialTeamUIX/UIX-Lite/README.md

 * DO NOT DELETE YOUR ORIGINAL MS DASHBOARD FILES.
 SIMPLY REPLACE THE EXISTING FILES WITH THE MODIFIED FILES ONLY.
 KEEP ANY UNMODIFED FILES.
 * Download Visual XIP from the Tools page.
 * Copy the unmodified 5960 Dashboard files to a directory on your computer.
+* Create a folder in that directory called "UIX Configs" and place config.xbx and Icons.xbx inside.
 * Use Visual XIP or the Binary Patcher to patch the xboxdash.xbe to allow modified xips and to add F & G partition support.
-* Use Visual XIP or WinXip to modify the xips in your xboxdashdata.185ead00 with the updated source files from the github repository.
+* Use Visual XIP or WinXip to modify the xips in your xboxdashdata.185ead00 directory with the updated source files from the github repository.
-* Copy your now "modified" 5960 Dashboard files via ftp, including config.xbx, to the root of the C partition on your Xbox.
+* Copy your now "modified" 5960 Dashboard files via ftp to the root of the C partition on your Xbox.

 ## Configuration and Use